 Flat-panel sheers are useful for privacy, and blinds for protecting furniture and curtain linings from sun damage.
 Beautifully tailored curtains, however, are best for adding balance and completing the design of a well-dressed room.

-Mirrors are a versatile design feature, adding instant glamor and interest, while maximising light and boosting the sense of space.
+Decorating with mirrors can add instant glamor and interest, while maximizing light and boosting the sense of space.

-‘Placing mirrors near light sources will brighten your space and maximise the reach of the light,’ explains Astrid Limal, Founder, Perch & Parrow.
+‘Placing mirrors near light sources will brighten your space and maximize the reach of the light,’ explains Astrid Limal, founder, Perch & Parrow (opens in new tab).

 ‘To create an extra light source in a room, try placing a full-length mirror between two windows.
 Alternatively, reflect daylight and your garden in your home by positioning a large mirror opposite a window.’

-According to Rupert Bevan, Managing Director, rupertbevan.com: ‘Heavily antiqued mirror is currently on trend.
+According to Rupert Bevan (opens in new tab), ‘Heavily antiqued mirror is currently on trend.
 It will utterly transform a room and bring real drama to any space.

 There are many mirror finishes you can experiment with, including antiqued, mottled, sand-blasted, etched, glided, hand-decorated and églomisé.
 Bevelled, hand-blown and cut glass are also available.'